 - 1) Why do you think Zoey didn't take Fuchsia's complaints seriously before? - 2) What has changed for Zoey that makes her run after Silas at the beginning of Chapter 21 (page 179)?
 How is this morning different from the previous morning? - 3) Analyze the statements that Zoey made in her telling-off of the debate club on pages 191 and 192.
 How do you predict Matt and Lydia might respond to them?
 How do you think Frank might respond to them? - 4) On pages 178 and 181 Zoey talks about she's armed with "a measly Q-tip."
-What powerful tool does she discover she has in her arsenal at the end of Chapter 22 (page 193)?
-What impact does this have? - 5) Compare Zoey's confrontation of her mom in Chapter 23 with the confrontation in Chapter 19.
+What are the larger systems impacting her that make her feel like that? - 5) What powerful tool does she discover she has at the end of Chapter 22 (page 193)?
+What impact does this have? - 6) Compare Zoey's confrontation of her mom in Chapter 23 with the confrontation in Chapter 19.
 What has changed?
 What are the effects of those changes?